HA Sustainable Infrastructure Capital, Inc. research snapshot

 Business essence

 HASI provides capital and services to sustainable infrastructure projects in the United States.
-Customers (project developers, utilities, and commercial clients) pay because HASI combines deep energy market expertise with flexible financing structures and a permanent capital base that can hold investments through market cycles.
+Customers, including project developers, utilities, and commercial clients, pay because HASI combines deep energy market expertise with flexible financing structures, a permanent capital base, and a co-investment platform that can hold investments through market cycles.

 Moat

-The moat comes from programmatic client relationships built over decades, specialized underwriting expertise in clean energy project finance, a low-cost permanent capital base, and integrated debt and equity structuring capabilities.
-Smaller competitors lack the scale, track record, or capital access to replicate the full platform.
+The moat comes from programmatic client relationships built over decades, specialized underwriting expertise in clean energy project finance, a low-cost permanent capital base, and integrated debt and equity structuring capabilities, plus the CCH1 platform with KKR that scales fee income without proportional equity issuance.

 Munger risk inversion

-The thesis fails if interest rates stay higher for longer, compressing the spread between HASI cost of capital and project returns.
-Credit losses emerge from troubled projects.
-Clean energy tax credits are reduced or expired.
-The CEO transition creates strategic drift and management distraction.
+The thesis fails if interest rates stay higher for longer, compressing the spread between HASI cost of capital and project returns; if credit losses emerge from troubled projects or resi solar delinquencies rise beyond underwriting; if clean energy tax credits are reduced or tax equity market tightness persists; if GAAP HLBV volatility continues to distract from the operating story; or if the recovery stalls below the 200-day moving average.

 Management